-- 1. Review the safety information beginning on page v, and "Installation guidelines" on page 9. - 2.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 9. - 2.
 Turn off the server and all attached peripheral devices.
 Disconnect all power cords; then, disconnect all external signal cables from the server. - 3.
-Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 11).
+Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 12).

 Attention: When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
-For information about handling these devices, see "Handling static-sensitive devices" on page 9.
+For information about handling these devices, see "Handling static-sensitive devices" on page 10.

-- 4. Determine which fan to replace by checking the LED at each fan; a lit LED indicates the fan to replace. - Note: For more information about the LEDs, see the Hardware Maintenance Manual and Troubleshooting Guide on the IBM @server Documentation CD.
+- 4. Determine which fan to replace by checking the LED at each fan; a lit LED indicates the fan to replace. - Note: For more information about the LEDs, see the Hardware Maintenance Manual and Troubleshooting Guide.